zufchan/AITUHackday-Parser-Email2Hive/README.md

 ```
 kill [PID]
 ```
+Check parser.log file that will be created upon the start if something is not working

 ## Bot
 Telegram bot for notifications on the alerts, you can filter the alerts by the severity.